-The outbreak of the Covid-19 virus has now lead to a global pandemic, followed by a worldwide mobilization to control the spread of the virus and courageous attempts to care for the vulnerable and the already affected.
+The outbreak of the SARS-CoV-2-virus has now lead to a global pandemic, followed by a worldwide mobilization to control the spread of the virus and courageous attempts to care for the vulnerable and the already affected.
 Of course, the current crisis needs a prompt practical and globally coordinated reaction, but let us use this case to also go into some deeper thinking about the world we live in and in which the current crisis became possible.

 The deeper crisis behind the Covid 19 virus pandemic

 After all, as also Peter Singer and Paola Cavalieri remind us in their reflection on the ‘wet markets’ (the open public slaughterhouses such as the one in Wuhan where the virus started to spread), we should not forget that the emergence and spread of the virus is nothing but a consequence of – in this case – three critical conditions typical for our current co-existence:

 - a concentrated population living in miserable conditions in megacities;

 - the obsession with eating meat without being morally bothered about animal well-being while served by a fucked-up meat industry;